vctruong100/searchengine/lib/spec.md

 the formats are implemented in `lib/reader.py` and `lib/writer.py`, the spec exists to document the file format in an accessible form.

+It's worth noting that the structs defined here do not necessarily conform to a uniform size unlike in C; they are packed tightly and may have variable size.

 ## Standard structs
 These are standard structs that are shared throughout the file formats:
 - `struct str` shows how strings are stored in the files